Mobile World Congress: History

-In February 2020, a large number of vendors announced plans to withdraw from the then-upcoming show, tentatively scheduled for 24–27 February, due to concerns over the COVID-19 pandemic (which are magnified by the strong Chinese presence in the telecom industry).
+In February 2020, a large number of vendors announced plans to withdraw from the then-upcoming show, tentatively scheduled for 24–27 February, due to concerns over the COVID-19 pandemic (magnified by the strong Chinese presence in the telecom industry).
 This included major vendors and operators such as Deutsche Telekom, Ericsson, Intel, LG, Nokia, STMicroelectronics, Vivo, and Vodafone.
 On 11 February 2020, it was reported that GSMA was considering cancelling the event entirely; health measures were already to be instituted, including a requirement for Chinese attendees to undergo a two-week quarantine prior to the event, as well as body temperature checks of attendees.
 Chinese vendor Huawei, as well as Samsung, announced plans to remain with a reduced presence, with Huawei primarily sending its European executives only.
 On 12 February 2020, GSMA CEO John Hoffman announced that MWC 2020 had been cancelled, stating that the event had become "impossible" to host under these conditions.

 In April 2020, it was announced that Barcelona will continue hosting the event until 2024 as a consequence of cancellation of MWC 2020.

-On 23 September 2020, due to continuous threat that COVID-19 will affect the 2021 event, the GSMA announced that is postponing the Mobile World Congress Barcelona to the last week of June.
+On 23 September 2020, due to the potential of COVID-19 to affect the 2021 event, the GSMA announced that it would postpone the Mobile World Congress Barcelona to the last week of June.

-As of 17 March 2021, GSMA states the 2021 edition will still proceed with a controlled maximum attendees of 50,000.
-So far, at least 10 large exhibitors have announced their withdrawal including Ericsson, Nokia, Facebook, Sony and Cisco.
+On 17 March 2021, GSMA stated the 2021 edition would still proceed with a controlled maximum number of 50,000 attendees.
+At least 10 large exhibitors announced their withdrawal, including Ericsson, Nokia, Facebook, Sony and Cisco.
 BT was the first Tier 1 telco to announce their withdrawal.

-In 2022, from 28 February to 3 March, The Mobile World Congress is scheduled.
-The mobile technology convention is currently anticipating over 1,800 attendees and exhibitors from 183 countries.
-All participants must have a PCR test or vaccination certificate to take part in congress.
+In 2022, from 28 February to 3 March, the Mobile World Congress took place.
+The mobile technology convention anticipated over 1,800 attendees and exhibitors from 183 countries.
+All participants were required to have a PCR test or vaccination certificate to take part in congress.
+At the 2023 Mobile World Congress, companies including Huawei and Qualcomm discussed the future of 5G-Advanced, or 5.5G, technology.

+At the 2024 Mobile World Congress, Lenovo unveiled the world's first transparent laptop.